 To be considered an eligible applicant for the NEOMED-CSU Bacc/M.D., candidates must be U.S. citizens or permanent residents and:

-- Be currently enrolled at CSU with sophomore class standing
+- Be currently enrolled at CSU with sophomore class standing at time of application

 - Earned at least a 21 on the ACT (combined 1000 on the SAT) OR earned a 3.0 high school GPA